blotas0829-dot/cognitive-np-to-p-converter-cognitive-np-to-p-converter/README.md

-# cognitive-np-to-p-converter-cognitive-np-to-p-converter
-A study on methodology for converting \bm{NP} class problems to \bm{P} class in Human-AI collaborative problem-solving, focusing on LLM as a discriminator for human-generated intuitive ideas.

-Methodology for Cognitive NP-to-P Conversion: LLM as a Strategic Discriminator [Introduction]
-In the current era, Artificial Intelligence operates by mapping human language onto vectors within a probabilistic knowledge space.
-A persistent debate exists: is AI merely reproducing existing knowledge, or can specific vector combinations within this space constitute "new" knowledge?
-This document presents a strategic perspective on this discourse.
-[The Thesis: From Generation to Discrimination]
+Modern artificial intelligence operates by transforming a user’s language into vectors within a probabilistic space of knowledge, and then mapping those vectors to corresponding knowledge.
+For this reason, the debate remains sharply divided between the view that AI merely reproduces knowledge within that probabilistic space and the view that certain combinations of vectors within that space can constitute new knowledge.
+This essay presents a personal perspective on that debate.
+[Body]
 Large Language Models (LLMs) explore and recombine knowledge.
-When prompted to provide investment judgments based on macroeconomic variables (p, q, r, s), they synthesize these vectors to output the most "probable" text.
-In this process, the LLM is forced into a state of "False Emergence."
-The fundamental flaw lies in making the LLM both the subject of creation and the subject of judgment.
+For example, when given a prompt such as:
+“Based on macro information p, q, r, s, select the three most probable investment decisions,” the LLM combines the vectors corresponding to p, q, r, s and outputs the most statistically plausible text.
+In this process, the LLM is effectively forced into emergence.
+However, there is a fundamental limitation: the entity that evaluates this emergence and the entity that produces it are the same LLM.
-What if we demote the LLM to a purely evaluative role?
+What if we instead demote the LLM to the role of a judging agent?
-By providing a human-generated intuitive hypothesis (w, x, y) and asking the LLM to assign weights and validate consistency based on its vast knowledge base, the model shifts its focus.
-It moves from the pressure of hallucinating "creative" solutions to the precision of logical verification.
-[Conclusion: Solving Complex Systems]
-For complex systems or "wicked problems" where simple recombination of existing knowledge fails, expecting direct solutions from an LLM is unproductive.
-Instead, the LLM should be utilized for idea reinforcement, correction, and weighted analysis.
-Finding the solution to a problem involves non-linear complexity and non-deterministic probabilistic distributions.
-However, judging the validity of a proposed idea is a significantly more linear task.
+For instance, if we prompt:
+“Based on macro information p, q, r, s, evaluate the weights of my investment hypotheses w, x, y using your knowledge,” the LLM shifts its focus away from the pressure of generating false emergence and toward evaluating consistency and coherence.
+This raises a key question:
+Should we make the LLM directly solve difficult problems, or should we make it evaluate human-generated ideas?
+In domains closer to emergence—particularly complex systems—the author argues that humans should rely on intuitive judgment, while the LLM should serve as an evaluator and augmenting agent.
+[Conclusion]
+Propositions that belong to the class of complex systems or problems that cannot be reliably solved through mere recombination of existing knowledge are difficult for LLMs to resolve.
+In such cases, the debate over whether LLMs are truly emergent or not becomes unproductive.
+A more constructive role for LLMs is to reinforce and refine ideas, and to assign weights to their components.
+The process by which an LLM arrives at an answer involves nonlinear complexity and an undetermined probabilistic distribution.
+However, evaluating ideas can be considered a relatively linear problem.
-Therefore, I propose the following framework for advanced AI utilization:
+Therefore, the author proposes the following approach for using AI:
-1. Classify the Problem: Distinguish between tasks requiring mere knowledge recombination and those requiring genuine emergence.
-2. Inversion of Input: In domains of emergence, human intuition should provide the "Seed Idea" to prevent AI hallucinations.
-3. Strategic Demotion: Demote the AI from a 'Generator' to a 'Discriminator.'
+Classify problems into those requiring emergence and those solvable through recombination of knowledge.
+If the problem lies in the domain of emergence, allowing AI to search for solutions may lead to hallucination; instead, humans should provide the ideas.
+Transform the domain of emergence into a domain of evaluation.
-I believe this methodology serves as a crucial starting point (Clue) for converting \bm{NP} class problems into \bm{P} class problems within the framework of Human-AI collaborative problem-solving.
+The author suggests that this approach may serve as a small stepping stone toward converting NP-type problems into P-type problems within AI-assisted problem-solving frameworks.